knative/docs/docs/eventing/sources/pingsource.md

 In this step, you create one event consumer, `event-display` to verify that `PingSource` is properly working.

-To deploy the `event-display` con sumer to your cluster, run the following
+To deploy the `event-display` consumer to your cluster, run the following
 command:

 ```shell